hexaron/TL/README.md

 There are no other libraries required.

 This project was initially developed during a course on [Lie algebras](https://en.wikipedia.org/wiki/Lie_algebra) for calculating Jones-Wenzl projectors in <img src="https://render.githubusercontent.com/render/math?math=TL%5E%5Cmathbb%7BC%7D_n(-2)">.
-To this end this library was created, which now can be used for more general calculations.
+But this library can be used for general calculations.

 ## Install